-- Attend class regularly unless other arrangements are made. - Arrive for class on time and leave the classroom only at the end of class. - Engage in class discussions and activities when appropriate. - Exhibit classroom behavior that is not disruptive of the learning environment. - Make arrangements so that any children or other non-enrollees for which the student is responsible for are not brought into classroom buildings during class time. - Secure and turn off all electronic communications and entertainment devices during class time unless otherwise directed by the course instructor.
+- Attend class regularly unless other arrangements are made. - Arrive for class on time and leave the classroom only at the end of class. - Engage in class discussions and activities when appropriate. - Exhibit classroom behavior that is not disruptive of the learning environment. - Secure and turn off all electronic communications and entertainment devices during class time unless otherwise directed by the course instructor.
 Any use of a cell phone or other unauthorized electronic device during an examination may lead to an accusation of academic misconduct, which may ultimately lead to expulsion from the University.